 In the NBA Playoffs, every possession matters and teams have to make the most out of every opportunity to score.
 Good coaches make the most out of their after timeout plays (ATOs) to create a good opportunity to score.
-Here are two plays ran by the Memphis Grizzlies and Cleveland Cavaliers that involve screen the screener action which is difficult to defender.
+Here are two plays ran by the Memphis Grizzlies and Cleveland Cavaliers that involve screen the screener action which is difficult to defend.

 The Grizzlies ran a great ATO out of a sideline out bounds play with two options that led to a Marc Gasol three.